How does one sanction evil?

 In the first, it was Atsushi’s quest to save Kyouka as well as Kunikida’s ideals being challenged.
 In season two, it’s Atsushi’s maturing within the agency, to which Kyouka is just finding her place, and the Three-Company-Conflict.
 Then in the third, we witness the event known as the Cannibalism, as well as the forming of the new Guild.

 Hinted at in season two and further elaborated in season three, the closest to an end goal for the series is the pursuit of a certain item.
-The item in question is a book that came turn whatever is written into it into reality.
+The item in question is a book that can turn whatever is written into it into reality.
 That’s a pretty monumental plot device right there, and it explains all of the attention Yokohama gets from antagonists abroad.

 However, as appreciable as the reveal of the book is, it isn’t nearly as impressive as what season three reveals about the entire series.
 Fyodor Dostoevsky plans to obtain the book, feeding his already murderous God Complex.
 Before he can do that he determines he needs to kill off the Port Mafia and the Armed Detective Agency.